Alex-wcl/yet-another-storm-ui/README.md

 ## Project Structure

 There are two project.
-One is called another-storm-ui which is only front-end based on angularjs.
-Another is another-storm-ui-server which provide another-storm-ui data with rest api too.
+One is called yet-another-storm-ui which is only front-end based on angularjs.
+Another is yet-another-storm-ui-server which provide yet-another-storm-ui data with rest api too.

-user send request to another-storm-ui, another-storm-ui request data from another-storm-ui-server and another-storm-ui-server pull data from storm rest api.
+user send request to yet-another-storm-ui, yet-another-storm-ui request data from yet-another-storm-ui-server and yet-another-storm-ui-server pull data from storm rest api.

 ## Configuration

 Threre are two files to be configed.

-* another-storm-ui-server/src/main/resources/conf.properties: set asu.restapilocation to be a correct storm rest api endpoint
+* yet-another-storm-ui-server/src/main/resources/conf.properties: set asu.restapilocation to be a correct storm rest api endpoint
-* another-storm-ui/app/scripts/app.js: line 24, set "$http.get("http://10.8.91.154:8080/asu/" + restPath);" to be the location where another-storm-ui-server runs
+* yet-another-storm-ui/app/scripts/app.js: line 24, set "$http.get("http://10.8.91.154:8080/asu/" + restPath);" to be the location where yet-another-storm-ui-server runs

 ## Compile&Deploy

-Go into another-storm-ui-server and run "mvn clean package install", it will copy static files from another-storm-ui and build a war file named asu.war.
+Go into yet-another-storm-ui-server and run "mvn clean package install", it will copy static files from yet-another-storm-ui and build a war file named asu.war.

 To deoloy it, simply copy it to a java container, e.g. tomcat's webapp folder.